2 of 3

 Honest feedback is much appreciated!

-Few facts and information taken from family archives and also provided by Supriya Roy and Shubha Gupta
+Few facts and information taken from family archives and also provided by Supriya Roy (my grandmother) and Shubha Gupta (my grandmother's sister)

 All images of my ancestors are provided by Supriya Roy (My grandmother)